timm/tested/docs/onCluster.md

 E.g. [mini-batch k-means](https://www.eecs.tufts.edu/~dsculley/papers/fastkmeans.pdf)
 - Pick first 20 examples (at random) as _controids_
-- for everything else, run thrugh in batches of size (say 500,2000,etc)
+- for everything else, run through in batches of size (say 500,2000,etc)
   - mark each item with its nearest centroid
   - between batch B and B+1, move centroid towards its marked examples
     - "n" stores how often this centroid has been picked by new data